 How to get a dog from the pound

 Note: This is the first post in a series on how to get a dog.
-The series will focus on adopting a dog from the pound, adopting a dog from a shelter, adopting a dog from a rescue group, adopting a dog through Craigslist, buying a puppy from a breeder and buying a puppy from a pet shop.
+The series will focus on adopting a dog from the pound, adopting a dog from a shelter, adopting a dog from a rescue group, adopting a dog through Craigslist and buying a puppy from a breeder.

 This post is focused on how to adopt a dog from the pound.